najamsk/najamsk_old/source/_posts/2014-12-31-continuous-integration-and-deployment-for-net-projects.markdown

-###Installing teamcity
+###Installing Teamcity
-Installation is fairly simple and for database I wanted to use Microsoft SQL Server for that teamcity installation wizard guides you to [download SQL JDBC driver](http://confluence.jetbrains.com/display/TCD9/Setting+up+an+External+Database#SettingupanExternalDatabase-MicrosoftSQLServer).
-Unzip the file and look for a file _4.0.jar_ copy this file to lib folder of teamcity installation directory.
+Installation is fairly simple and for database I wanted to use Microsoft SQL Server for that Teamcity installation wizard guides you to [download SQL JDBC driver](http://confluence.jetbrains.com/display/TCD9/Setting+up+an+External+Database#SettingupanExternalDatabase-MicrosoftSQLServer).
+Unzip the file and look for a file _4.0.jar_ copy this file to lib folder of Teamcity installation directory.

-Now check your teamcity installation wizard and test if drivers are loaded.
+Now check your Teamcity installation wizard and test if drivers are loaded.
 If there are no errors you can now specify connection detail for your sql server database.

-After database setup teamcity will prompt you for terms and conditions and then ask you to create admin account.
+After database setup Teamcity will prompt you for terms and conditions and then ask you to create admin account.

 ####Creating Build: Gitlab
 First thing is to create a new project next choose create build configuration for your new project.
-Since source is on GitLab you need to check version control settings inside teamcity.
+Since source is on GitLab you need to check version control settings inside Teamcity.
 Make sure your settings are similar to mine.

 You might tell from screenshot that our team city build will monitor dev branch of our project and as soon as new commit will arrive we will be notified to process it.

 Now we need to configure build steps right now I only have two build steps that downloads the code of latest commit and compiles it using the method I have choose.
-Second step will package the compiled code and pass it on to octopus deployment.
+Second step will package the compiled code and pass it on to Octopus Deployment.
 You can see my build step configuration from following screenshot.

-If you don't see octopack section yet with your teamcity installation you need to install octopack plugin.
-Installation is dead simple copy Octopus.TeamCity.zip into teamcity plugins folder (C:\ProgramData\JetBrains\TeamCity\plugins) then restart Teamciy windows service and refresh your browser you will have octopack section like screenshot.
+If you don't see octopack section yet with your Teamcity installation you need to install octopack plugin.
+Installation is dead simple copy Octopus.TeamCity.zip into Teamcity plugins folder (C:\ProgramData\JetBrains\TeamCity\plugins) then restart Teamciy windows service and refresh your browser you will have octopack section like screenshot.

 ### Installing octopack
 Installation is dead simple once you have installed the OctopusDeploy server.
 You can run a tenticle setup on any deployment server (Staging, Testing, Production).